digitalblossom/alternative-frontends/README.md

    - [x] Open-Source

 <sup>This repository is not affiliated with any of the mentioned companies.
 Trademarks belong to their respective owners.
 YouTube is a trademark of Google LLC.
 Google is a trademark of Google LLC.
 Reddit is a trademark of Reddit Inc. Twitter is a trademark of Twitter Inc. Imgur is a trademark of Imgur LLC.
-Instagram is a trademark of Instagram LLC.</sup>
+Instagram is a trademark of Instagram LLC.
+Medium is a trademark of A Medium Corporation.</sup>